katemanson/Rock_Paper_Scissors_Lizard_Spock/README.md

 * Java in Android Studio

 ##Highlights
-* Apart from making the Lizard, Spock version... realising the core game logic could be simplified:
+* Apart from making the 'Lizard, Spock' version?
+Realising the core game logic could be simplified:
 ```
 public String play(int playerChoice){